mkimhj/twocents/README.md

 meteor deploy twocentsaday.com & meteor deploy www.twocentsaday.com

+`meteor list` will show all packages used, remove `autopublish` and `aldeed:console-me` for deployment!

 Directory Hierarchy
 ========
 The client files are loaded only on the user side.
 Anything in the public folder is generally used for static files, for now I've put the credit card pngs and the pictures of our faces inside this folder.
 Finally, we can make a server folder for loading files only on the server side, for now I haven't found a need for this.